 All parts feature: misc. sound effects; and beats from drum machines, Fatboy Slim's "Skip To My Loops," "Beats, Breaks, Raw Drums" by Tortoise drummers Bitney, Herndon, and McEntire, and "OM:10 a Decade of Future Music," and probably other sources I've forgotten or overlooked.
 I'm sure the above list isn't complete.

-A thousand thankyous to: all the artists whose works I've sampled, Mrs Fab, gybo, Voicedude, DJ Cougar, WFMU, Ken Freedman, People Like Us, Li'l Bro Paul Fab, Otis Fodder, contributors to the 365 Days Project, music blogs I downloaded stuff from e.g.: A Basement of Curiosities, Way-Out Junk, Beware of the Blog, crudcrud (and there were probably others), whichever friend of mine came up with the "Luck Be A Lady" parody, Spacebrother Greg, the NPR news archives, YouTube, archive.org, and the libraries, thrift-stores and used record shops of Los Angeles.
+A thousand thankyous to: all the artists whose works I've sampled, Mrs Fab, gybo, Voicedude, DJ Cougar, WFMU, Ken Freedman, People Like Us, Li'l Bro Paul Fab, Otis Fodder, contributors to the 365 Days Project, music blogs I downloaded stuff from e.g.: A Basement of Curiosities, Way-Out Junk, Beware of the Blog, crudcrud (and there were probably others), whichever friend of mine came up with the idea for the "Luck Be A Lady" parody, Spacebrother Greg, the NPR news archives, YouTube, archive.org, and the libraries, thrift-stores and used record shops of Los Angeles.

 Software: I started this a few years ago using Sony Acid Pro v.4, and ended it using v.7.
 Also used: SoundForge, Adobe Audition, Hammerhead.